Bachelor of Arts

 Honors College Research Project

 Barber, Breanna K., "Tell It On the Mountain: Fannie Lou Hamer’s Pastoral and Prophetic Styles of Leadership as Acts of Public Prayer" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 29.

 © Copyright 2015 Breanna K. Barber